Certified Lover Boy: Release and promotion

 On June 13, 2021, Drake revealed on Caffeine.TV that he would be releasing the album before the end of summer.
 Making an appearance on Fri Yiy Friday on July 30, a radio show on Sirius XM channel Sound 42, Drake revealed that Certified Lover Boy "is ready.
 [I'm] looking forward to delivering it".
 On August 27, the album's release date of September 3 was revealed during a teaser aired on ESPN's SportsCenter.
 Drake later confirmed the date and revealing the album artwork on August 30.
 That same day, billboards featuring lyrics from the album were plastered around Drake's hometown of Toronto.

 On September 1, two days before the album's release, billboards were placed throughout the United States, Canada, and Nigeria revealing the album's featured artists according to their hometown.
 An Atlanta billboard announced 21 Savage, Future, Lil Baby, and Young Thug, a Chicago billboard announced Lil Durk, and a New York City billboard announced "the GOAT", which was assumed, and later confirmed, to be Jay-Z. A Memphis billboard announced Yebba and Project Pat, while Tems was announced on a Lagos billboard.
 Both Giveon and Ty Dolla Sign were announced on a California billboard.
 As the reveal continued, a Cleveland billboard announced Kid Cudi, a Miami billboard announced Rick Ross, cited as "the biggest boss", a Houston billboard announced Travis Scott, referred to as "the hometown hero", and another Toronto billboard announced Lil Wayne, who Drake coined as the "best rapper alive".

 "Way 2 Sexy" was released as the album's lead single on September 3, 2021, as well an accompanying music video.
 The song peaked at number one on the Billboard Hot 100.
 "Girls Want Girls" featuring Lil Baby, was released to rhythmic contemporary radio on September 28, 2021, as the album's second single, the song peaked at number two on the Billboard Hot 100.

 The music video for "Knife Talk" featuring 21 Savage and Project Pat, was released on November 4, 2021, The song peaked at number four on the Billboard Hot 100.
+It later impacted US rhythmic radio on November 16, 2021, as the album's third single.